ZtaMDev/Dars-Framework/ROADMAP.md

 - [x] **Hot Reloading**: Implemented in development/beta for a smoother development experience.
 - [x] **Integrated Testing Framework**

-## Development Roadmap

 ### Phase 1: Consolidation and Optimization (Short-Term)

 This phase will focus on strengthening the framework's current foundation, improving performance and stability, and optimizing the developer experience.

-- [ ] **Framework Core Enhancements**
+- [x] **Framework Core Enhancements**
-    - [ ] **Rendering Optimization**: Research and apply techniques to improve the `render` method's performance, especially for applications with many elements or frequent updates.
+    - [x] **Rendering Optimization**: Research and apply techniques to improve the `render` method's performance, especially for applications with many elements or frequent updates.
 Consider implementing a Virtual DOM or an efficient reconciliation mechanism to minimize direct DOM manipulations.
     - [x] **Reactive State Management**: Develop a robust system for global and local application state management, enabling efficient reactive UI updates.
-    - [ ] **Improved Property Typing and Validation**: Extend the property system to include more complex validations and clear error messages at development time, facilitating debugging.
+    - [x] **Improved Property Typing and Validation**: Extend the property system to include more complex validations and clear error messages at development time, facilitating debugging.
     - [x] **Error Handling and Debugging**: Implement robust tools and mechanisms for runtime error handling and facilitate debugging of Dars applications, both in Python and in the generated JavaScript code.

 - [ ] **Component System Enhancements**
     - [ ] **Component Lifecycle**: Define and document a clear lifecycle for components (mounting, updating, unmounting) that allows developers to execute logic at specific times.
-    - [ ] **Hooks or Mixins**: Explore the implementation of patterns like Hooks or Mixins to reuse state and behavior logic between components more cleanly and modularly.
+    - [x] **Hooks or Mixins**: Explore the implementation of patterns like Hooks or Mixins to reuse state and behavior logic between components more cleanly and modularly.
     - [ ] **Higher-Order Components (HOCs)**: Facilitate the creation of HOCs for logic reuse and component composition.

 - [x] **HTML/CSS/JS Exporter Optimization**